Skip to main content

 Alternatives

-Besides text and html, you can include any data as an alternative part – for example, a Markdown or OpenDocument version of the same content.
-The email client picks the best‑suited alternative to display.
-Calendar events are commonly attached this way.
+In addition to text and html, you can include other versions of your message content as alternatives.
+For example, you might include a Markdown version or an OpenDocument version of the same content.
+The recipient's email client will choose the most appropriate version to display.

-Alternative objects use the same options as attachments, but are placed into the multipart/alternative section of the message instead of multipart/mixed/multipart/related.
+Alternative objects use the same properties as attachments, but they are placed in the multipart/alternative section of the message rather than the multipart/mixed or multipart/related sections.

 const mailOptions = {